Locked-in syndrome: Diagnosis

 Locked-in syndrome can be difficult to diagnose.
-In a 2002 survey of 44 people with LIS, it took almost three months to recognize and diagnose the condition after it had begun.
-However, it has reported that it can take upwards of four years to receive a diagnosis.
+In a 2002 survey of 44 people with locked-in syndrome, it took almost three months to recognize and diagnose the condition after it had begun.
+However, it has been reported that it can take upwards of four years to receive a diagnosis.
 Locked-in syndrome may mimic loss of consciousness in patients, or, in the case that respiratory control is lost, may even resemble death.
 People are also unable to actuate standard motor responses such as withdrawal from pain; as a result, testing often requires making requests of the patient such as blinking or vertical eye movement.

 Brain imaging may provide additional indicators of locked-in syndrome, as brain imaging provides clues as to whether or not brain function has been lost.
 Additionally, an EEG can allow the observation of sleep-wake patterns indicating that the patient is not unconscious but simply unable to move.
 If no mass or vascular lesion is present on the imaging scan, cerebrospinal fluid examination may be used to reveal an infectious or autoimmune root of the symptoms.
 Similarly, blood tests can detect fluctuations in sodium concentration, that would be indicative of hyponatremia, as well as glucose levels should be monitored to eliminate the possibility of a hypoglycemic coma.